sib-swiss/termal/doc/manual.md

 -        file order
 ↑        current metric, ascending
-↓        current metric, descending
+↓        current metric, descending u        user-supplied order (`-o`)

 ## Metrics {#metrics}

 The left pane displays a bar chart of the current _metric_.
-This is is a numeric property of the sequences.
+This is a numeric property of the sequences.
 Currently, there are two possible metrics:

 a.
 Sequence length (not counting gaps)
 b.
 Similarity to the consensus